martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 Note that the sub routes map does not have to live in the `config/routes.cr` file: it can technically live anywhere in your codebase.
 The ideal way to define the routes map of a specific application would be to put it in a `routes.cr` file in the application's directory.

-When Marten encounters a path that leads to another sub routes map, it chops off the part of the URL that was matched up to that point and then forward the remaining to the sub routes map in order to see if it is matched by one of the underlying routes.
+When Marten encounters a path that leads to another sub routes map, it chops off the part of the URL that was matched up to that point and then forwards the remaining to the sub routes map in order to see if it is matched by one of the underlying routes.

 ## Reverse URL resolutions

 When working with web applications, a frequent need is to generate URLs in their final forms.
 To do so, you will want to avoid hard-coding URLs and instead leverage the ability to generate them from their associated names: this is what we call a reverse URL resolution.

-"Reversing" a URL is a simple as calling the [`Marten::Routing::Map#reverse`](pathname:///api/Marten/Routing/Map.html#reverse(name%3AString|Symbol%2Cparams%3AHash(String|Symbol%2CParameter%3A%3ATypes))-instance-method) method from the main routes map, which is accessible through the use of the [`Marten#routes`](pathname:///api/Marten.html#routes-class-method) method:
+"Reversing" a URL is as simple as calling the [`Marten::Routing::Map#reverse`](pathname:///api/Marten/Routing/Map.html#reverse(name%3AString|Symbol%2Cparams%3AHash(String|Symbol%2CParameter%3A%3ATypes))-instance-method) method from the main routes map, which is accessible through the use of the [`Marten#routes`](pathname:///api/Marten.html#routes-class-method) method:

 ```crystal
 Marten.routes.reverse("home") # will return "/"